 Yacht & Catamaran Charter in Split, Croatia

 Looking to sail from Split?
-Search to find and book your ideal boat, or read everything you need to know: prevailing winds, where to sail, what to see, where to eat or sleep, how to get here and more!
+Search to find and book your ideal boat, or read everything you need to know: prevailing winds, where to sail, how to get there and more!

 You are spoilt for choice when sailing from Split, with so many options available that it can be difficult to choose - Brac, Hvar and Trogir are all well worth a visit as well as Paklinski Otoci, and the astonishing Blue Cave.

 We have exclusive rates on the local Imray Charts so you can easily plan your route before you go - with reliable winds, practically guaranteed sunshine, and the world at your feet, where will you choose to sail?

 Check out our 6-day itinerary below, or if you’re planning your own itinerary, here’s our top 3 places to visit in the area:

 The castle of this medieval town offers spectacular views over the whole surrounding area, and the town itself is known for its picturesque narrow streets, lively nightlife and fine dining.
 Perfect!

 Paklinski Otoci (24 nM from Split)

 A hidden gem in the Med, and one that only sailors can reach – there’s a collection of bars and restaurants located in a small bay on an island in the middle of nowhere!
 There’s a special atmosphere here.